Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

       <p>Now, in the event a tank dies (particularly at <em>Crystallize
       Time</em>), the remaining tank only has aggro on the Usurper of Frost, and can continue to resolve <em>Akh Morn</em> with a 6:1 split instead.</p>
+      <p>Doing 6:2 also circumvents a problem with 7:1 where a tank takes aggro
+      on the wrong boss, for example, because the MT cannot attack the Usurper of Frost while resolving <em>Somber Dance</em>.</p>
     </td>
   </tr>
 </table>